-The fundamental difference between the US renewable energy industry and that of the UK (which is the one that many readers may perhaps be most familiar with) may be the revenue structure.
+We think the fundamental difference between the US renewable energy industry and that of the UK (which is the one that many readers may perhaps be most familiar with) is the revenue structure.

 COVID-19-related falls in power prices have been an overhang on the wider renewable energy sector over the past year.
 However, RNEW is much less exposed to short-term fluctuations in power prices than most of its UK- and European-focused peers.
-The plan is that vast majority of power that RNEW's projects generate is sold through long-term PPAs at fixed prices with an average contract length of at least 15 years.
-Therefore, the major source of risk would not be power prices, which are wholly outside of the generator's control, but credit risk of off-taker counterparties, which good underwriting standards and credit analysis, and RNEW's focus on investment-grade quality purchasers could substantially mitigate.
+The vast majority of power that RNEW's projects generate is sold through long-term PPAs at fixed prices with an average contract length of at least 15 years.
+Therefore, the major source of risk is not power prices, which are wholly outside of the generator's control, but credit risk of off-taker counterparties, which good underwriting standards and credit analysis, and RNEW's focus on investment-grade quality purchasers can substantially mitigate.
 In addition, some PPAs incorporate annual price escalators which provide some inflation protection.